micah686/VnManager/Notes.md

 - [ ] Fix the issue where adding categories keeps triggering the validation helper
 - [ ] Check clipboard before allowing user to paste
 - [ ] Set up virtualizing lists for large results
+- [ ] check for selected Vn before Play, possibly use isPlayEnabled
+- [ ] Reload list after adding a category
+- [ ] remove extras from context menu
+- [ ] see about spoilered characters

+2:06 PM - $1: I can't seem to remove a category ("romance" in this case) 2:06 PM - $1: The Main and Character tabs have trouble scrolling up using the scroll wheel 2:06 PM - $1: Scrolling down is fine
+2:07 PM - $1: The releases page scrolls fine
+2:12 PM - $1: The colour theme does not save upon program exit.
+The colour defaults to light blue when I open the program.
+3:25 PM - $1: I don't know if you plan on supporting collection .exes, but I wan't able to add the JAST USA Memorial Collection
+3:25 PM - $2: what do you mean?
+3:27 PM - $1: The JAST collection has 3 VNs tied to one .exe.
+I've tried adding it with both the collection vn ID and the IDs of the individual VNs

 ## Entity Framework Notes